FAIRmat-NFDI/pynxtools/README.md

 - Use our forums at [matsci.org](https://matsci.org/c/nomad/32)
 - Write to [support@nomad-lab.eu](mailto:support@nomad-lab.eu)
 - Contact directly the lead developers of the individual parsers.

-### Does this software require NOMAD or NOMAD OASIS ?

-No. The data files produced here can be uploaded to Nomad.
-Therefore, this acts like the framework to design schemas and instances of data within the NeXus universe.
-It can, however, be used as a NOMAD plugin to parse nexus files, please see the section above for details.

-# Troubleshooting

-Please check this [guide](TROUBLESHOOTING.md) for any issues you face with the tool.
-If you don't find a solution there, please make a new [Github Issue](https://github.com/FAIRmat-NFDI/pynxtools/issues/new?template=bug.yaml).